Emyrk/nampower/SCRIPTS.md

 - `spellId` (number): The spell ID to check

 **Returns:**
-A Lua table with the following fields:
+A Lua table reference with the following fields:

 - `isOnCooldown` (number): 1 if any cooldown is active, 0 otherwise
 - `cooldownRemainingMs` (number): Maximum remaining time across all cooldown types in milliseconds